How We Hire

 - Feel free to take the time you need when answering questions via text.
 We’re not timing your responses, and a thoughtful and error-free answer is better than a quick one.

 - Come prepared with a few questions you’d like to ask your interviewer.
-We always leave time at the end of the interview to make sure we answer any questions you have about the role, team, and working at Automattic.
+We always leave time to make sure we answer any questions you have about the role, team, and working at Automattic.

 - Have fun!
 Reflect on whether or not the style of communication you’ve experienced in the process so far plays to your strengths and set you up for success in your career at Automattic.